Marika Lejon

+Music

 At the age of 5, she started to learn how to play the piano by a private music teacher.
 Two years later she ditched the piano in favor of voice-lessons which lasted until she was 16.
 At the age of 6, she started composing music.
 Before she started performing on TV, she participated in, among other things, NM Rock 2000 (Finale of the Rockefeller in Oslo, where she was voted as the best vocalist), by:Larm 2002 (youngest participant).